imyourbug/mdtsp/README.md

 - [Contact](#contact)

 ## Description
 This homework proposes a novel computational intelligence architecture, which combines DeepRL, GNNs, and Attention Networks to effectively solve the MDTSP.
-Futhermore, it uses a fuzzy genetic algorithm that does the optimal depot selection using the pre-trained model.
+It also uses a fuzzy genetic algorithm that does the optimal depot selection using the pre-trained model.

 ## Features
 List the key features of your project.
 For example:
 - GNN and Attention Mechanisms: Creation of node, graph and agent embeddings leading to a stochastic assignment mechanism
-- Deep Reinforcement Learning: Uses these embeddings to learn a policy.
+- Deep Reinforcement Learning: Uses these embeddings to learn a strong policy and find a very good solution for the MDTSP.
 - Genetic Algorithm and Fuzzy Logic: Finds the best depot for each agent using the RL model.
 The fuzzy logic is integrated into the mutation rate and enhances the performance of the algorithm.

 ## Installation